tsileo/blobstash/README.md

 - Possibility to incrementally archive blobs to AWS Glacier (with a recovery command-line tool)
 - Strong test suite (unit tests + integration tests)
 - Support for backing-up multiple hosts (you can force a different host to split backups into "different buckets")
-- Backed routing, you can define rules to specify where blobs should be stored ("if-meta", "if-host-myhost"...)
+- Backed routing, you can define rules to specify where blobs should be stored ("if-meta", "if-host-myhost"...) and setup custom context

 Draws inspiration from [Camlistore](camlistore.org) and [bup](https://github.com/bup/bup) (files are split into multiple blobs using a rolling checksum).